bahtiyartan/troia/docs/datatypes.rst

 Keywords and Identifiers
 ------------------------

-As mentioned in previous sections TROIA is a command based language, as a result of it's structure TROIA has more reserved words compared to an ordinary programming language.
+As mentioned in previous sections TROIA is a command based language.
+As a result of it's structure TROIA has more reserved words compared to an ordinary programming language.

 ::